 Children of New York are of special interest and focus in our public policy and research initiatives.
 There are many concerns that tie in directly with diversity-related issues in the form of overrepresentation of minority children living in poverty and the attendant problems that arise from these conditions that result in challenges presented to them in the systems of public education, health, mental health, child welfare, juvenile justice/criminal justice, and other areas of child administration and supervision.

 Children are often not recognized as full human beings as well as a separate social class and generational cohort.
-This is precisely why Prof. Gertrud Lenzer found it necessary to establish the American Sociological Section on the Sociology of Children in 1991.
-At the same time, she founded and developed the inclusive interdisciplinary program of Children’s Studies.
-A sample of diversity-related courses today include Children and the Law, Child Abuse and Neglect, Children in Crisis, Interdisciplinary Perspectives on Children and Disability, and interdepartmental courses of The Black Child and the Urban Education System (Africana Studies department) and The Puerto Rican, Latino, Caribbean Child in New York City (Puerto Rican and Latino Studies department.)
+This is precisely why Professor Gertrud Lenzer found it necessary to establish the American Sociological Section on the Sociology of Children in 1991.
+At the same time, she founded and developed the inclusive interdisciplinary program of Children's Studies.
+A sample of diversity-related courses today include Children and the Law, Child Abuse and Neglect, Children in Crisis, Interdisciplinary Perspectives on Children and Disability, and interdepartmental courses of The Black Child and the Urban Education System (Department of Africana Studies) and The Puerto Rican, Latino, Caribbean Child in New York City (Department of Puerto Rican and Latino Studies).

-As founders of the interdisciplinary study of children in the United States, we hold a unique position within The City University of New York.
-Close to 85% of our students reside in New York City and many of them, or members of their families, come from some of the same conditions of poverty, discrimination and diminished life chances as mentioned above.
+As founders of the interdisciplinary study of children in the United States, we hold a unique position within the City University of New York.
+Close to 85 percent of our students reside in New York City and many of them, or members of their families, come from some of the same conditions of poverty, discrimination and diminished life chances as mentioned above.
 These same students are the children of yesterday, and the parents of the children of tomorrow for our great city.
-Where better than at Children’s Studies and the City University of New York to learn about children in all their aspects in order to create the needed changes in our society.
+Where better than at Children's Studies and the City University of New York to learn about children in all their aspects in order to create the needed changes in our society?